zaphar/jeremy.marzhillstudios.com/content/engineering-managment-is-hard.md

 on how to change it.
 Don't try to shoehorn the changes into the old narrative.

 # Potential Impact

-> You can be the difference between a good work environment
-> for employees and a bad one

 If the above challenges appeal to you then you might be interested in some managerial roles.
 The impact you can have on a team and a company make it worth